Who would have thought making and playing with nature boats could be so fun?!

 Using a glue gun, glue the stick to the seed pod.
 Punch two holes through the leaf, one at the top and one at the bottom (see image).
 Thread the leaf through the stick to make the sail.
 Decorate by punching a decorative hole through the sail (optional).
 We added the decorations so that we could tell whose boat was whose.

 - They learn about parts of a boat.
-We talked about a boat’s mast, sail, bow and stern etc. What each do and how it keeps the boat floating and moving forward.
+Talk about parts of a boat including the boat’s mast, sail, bow and stern etc. Discuss what each do and how it keeps the boat floating and moving forward.

 - Fine and Gross motor skills.
-Children firstly develop fine motor skills while making their boat, secondly they develop gross motor skills navigating down the creek beds and playing with their boats in the creek.
+Children firstly develop fine motor skills while making their boat and secondly they develop gross motor skills navigating down the creek beds and playing with their boats in the creek.

 - Understanding creeks and water flow.
-We talked about creeks and why they run.
-Where all the water comes from and what might happen if the rain stopped.
+Talk about creeks, why they run and where all the water comes from.
+You can also talk about the effects that would occur if the rain stopped.

 - Nature is fun.
-This is really what matters to me.
-I want my children to connect with nature and this activity most certainly does that!
+This is really what matters to most of us isn’t it.
+We just want our children to have an innocent playful childhood and connect with nature.